xSplasher/TwitchLichessBot/README.md

 - __```!challengeme LichessUsernameToBeChallenged``` Make chat play a casual game against someone on Lichess__
   - requires executing ```!challon``` to work
   - accessible by chat if ```!challon``` was executed, so someone in chat can submit a challenge.
-  - you have 10-13 seconds to accept the challenge otherwise you have to type !challon again and execute !challengeme
+  - the challenged player has 10-13 seconds to accept the challenge otherwise you have to type !challon again and execute !challengeme
   - if you want to change the game settings, like time control etc, check the function named ```Challenge```:
     - Clock: change ```clock``` variable to the desired value in seconds.
     - Color: change ```playercolor``` variable to ```white``` ```black``` or ```random```